ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   def ADDiu   : ArithLogicI<0x09, "addiu", add, simm16, immSExt16, CPURegs>;

 :num:`Figure #backendstructure-f9` show how the pattern match work in the IR node **add** and instruction ADDiu defined in Cpu0InstrInfo.td.
-For the example IR node "add %a, 5", will be translated to "addiu %r1, 5" since the IR pattern[(set RC:$ra, (OpNode RC:$rb, imm_type:$imm16))] is set in ADDiu and the 2nd operand is signed immediate which matched "%a, 5".
+This example IR node "add %a, 5", will be translated to "addiu %r1, 5" since the IR pattern[(set RC:$ra, (OpNode RC:$rb, imm_type:$imm16))] is set in ADDiu and the 2nd operand is signed immediate which matched "%a, 5".
 In addition to pattern